jwdesjardin/nextjs-blog/posts/mern-ecomm.md

 ---
-title: Mern Ecommerce Project Notes
+title: MERN Ecommerce Project Setup
 date: "2020-12-13"
-description: "Notes on the fullstack ecommerce project."
+description: "Notes on the setup of my fullstack ecommerce project."
 ---

 ## Notes from the Mern ecomm course